 I'll also do some comparing to other Asian countries like China, Japan and Taiwan.
 I'll include some of my experience as well as some of the other teachers in Korea that I interviewed.

 First let's take a look at...

-I interviewed a bunch of teachers on Haeundae beach where I used to live.
+I interviewed 17 teachers at Haeundae beach, Busan where I used to live.
 This place is crowded like crazy during summer vacation.

 - Job Market: Good, but public school job cuts